aberrantjots/ClipRenameHelper/README.md

 # ClipRenameHelper
-Winforms app to rename the getClip.mp4 files for the Pets-Packages-Ai testcases
+Winforms app to rename the getClip.mp4 files for the packages-pets-ai testcases.
+Requires .NET 4.7.2